input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

 ## `cardano-avvmmigrate`

 An executable `cardano-avvmmigrate` is an AVVM converter.
 AVVM is a mechanism people buy ADA-certificates with.
-ADA-certificate is a special document with seed for generation of key pair.
+ADA-certificate is a special document with a seed for generation of key pair.
 We're storing public key only and bind money to it.
 So `cardano-avvmmigrate` takes JSON file with "address + money" pairs and generates special binary file with that info.
-Based on this binary file the node knows genesis utxo.
+Based on this binary file, the node knows genesis utxo.

 Example of part of an input JSON file: